DPDK/dpdk/doc/guides/prog_guide/glossary.rst

 Core                              A core may include several lcores or threads if the processor supports hyperthreading.

-Core Components                   A set of libraries provided by the Intel® DPDK, including eal, ring, mempool, mbuf, timers, and so on.
+Core Components                   A set of libraries provided by the DPDK, including eal, ring, mempool, mbuf, timers, and so on.

 CPU                               Central Processing Unit